roy2477/Saz2Json/README.md

 - Converts SAZ files to a folder containing JSON format files.
 - Retains request and response details.
 - Lightweight and easy-to-use.
+- You can add your own implementation for parsing message bodies.

 ## Usage